Is the Golden Gate Bridge always being painted?

-Not exactly true, Fred Mixton, the paint superintendent for the Golden Gate Bridge, Highway and Transportation District, told KRON4 — but closer to the truth than you might think.
+That’s not exactly true according to Fred Mixton, the paint superintendent for the Golden Gate Bridge, Highway and Transportation District.
+But it is a bit closer to the truth than you might think.

 “We are continuously painting, but it might not go one end to the other,” Mixton said.
 “We were on the southern approach, and now we are going to the northern approach, back span.”